bdeshayes/html2pdf/README.md

 Obviously not all variations of html are supported (even some browsers can't do that...)
 No stylesheets, no javascript but it does the job and is very compact.

-Originally it was running on my websites to genersate the ebooks on the fly.
+Originally it was running on my websites to generate the ebooks on the fly.
 All updates on the blogs would automatically find their way in the ebook as people would download.